IBMStreams/sample.edge-app-control/README.md

                 - _eam-api-key_
     - Reference Openshift administrator

-        - Openshift cluster url & credentials
+        - Gather Openshift cluster url & credentials
             - _openshift-cluster-url:port_
             - _default-route-to-openshift-image-registry_
             - _openshift-token-for-cpd-admin-sa_

-* Clone this repository or download the source archive.
+6. Clone this repository or download the source archive.

-* Install and setup the Visual Studio Code (VSCode) tool.
+7. Install and setup the Visual Studio Code (VSCode) tool.
     1. Install and setup VS Code.
 See the "Installation and setup" section of this reference:
 <http://ibmstreams.github.io/streamsx.documentation/docs/spl/quick-start/qs-1b/>
     1. Follow instructions in the "Add a Streams instance: IBM Cloud Pak for Data deployment" section